 With playful, slanted rooflines, walls of glass, and a central courtyard with a swimming pool, this mid-century condo complex by modernist architect Edward Fickett offers resort-style living in the middle of West Hollywood.

 An alum of USC’s School of Architecture and MIT, Fickett worked for legendary architect Paul R. Williams before branching off on his own.
 His most notable developments include the “Meadowlark Park (1953) in Reseda, Sherwood Park (c.
 1956) in the Hollywood Hills, and Rollingwood Estates (1955) in Palos Verdes …” along with two multifamily housing projects; the Sunset Lanai (1952) and Hollywood Riviera (1954) in West Hollywood.

 Property records show this unit last sold in 1985 for $76,500.
-The asking price is $499,000 with HOA dues of $400 per month.
+Listed by Allie Joel Riley and Michael Collins, the asking price is $499,000 with HOA dues of $400 per month.